Clav3rbot/Enterprise-Ict-Architectures-Project/README.md

 # Enterprise ICT Architectures Project

-University project for the Enterprise ICT Architectures course at Bocconi University.
+University project for the Enterprise ICT Architectures course at Politecnico di Milano - Master's Degree in Cybersecurity and Risk (Bocconi-Politecnico).

 ## 📋 Overview